Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - If you forgot to mark the fuel lines, you can check whether you mixed them up by filling the tank so that only the line with the filter is submerged or pulling the line without the filter up out of the gas in the tank.
 What should happen when you press the primer bulb is that gas is sucked through the line with the filter on the end, through the carburetor and flows back to the tank via the other line without the filter.
 If the lines are mixed up, air gets sucked up into the carburetor and you will see this bubbling out through the filter.

 Blocked Spark Arrestor Screen in the Muffler (Silencer)

 The muffler exhaust is fitted with a wire spark arrestor screen (so you don't set fire to your garden or start a bush fire!).
-Over time this collects smuts and can get clogged, reducing power output of the machine.
-Low smoke 2-stroke oil supposedly slows build up of carbon.
-If you add two much two stroke oil to your gas however, the engine will smoke and deposits of soot will accumulate more rapidly.
+Over time, this collects smuts and can get clogged, reducing power output of the machine.
+Low smoke two-stroke oil supposedly slows build up of carbon.
+If you add too much two-stroke oil to your gas, however, the engine will smoke and deposits of soot will accumulate more rapidly.

 Adjusting the Idle Speed

 If the engine keeps cutting out when idling, the idle speed may be too low.